Xilinx/inference-server/docs/dependencies.rst

 ^^^^^^^^^^

 The base image for Xilinx Inference Server containers is `Ubuntu 18.04 <https://hub.docker.com/_/ubuntu>`__ and it includes a number of packages by default.
-More information about what's in this image can be found at the link above.

 Ubuntu Bionic Repositories
 ^^^^^^^^^^^^^^^^^^^^^^^^^^